 Are Too Many California Kids Labeled English Language Learners?

-SAN DIEGO Editor's note: An earlier version of this story contained a video.
+Editor's note: An earlier version of this story contained a video.
 It has been taken down due to an error in the reporting.
 The Fronteras Desk regrets the error.

 Restless little kids played outside during mid-morning recess, chasing each other and bouncing balls at Thurgood Marshall Elementary in Chula Vista.

 Of the more than 700 students, about a third are Latino.

 Most of these Latino kids were tested in kindergarten and classified by the school as English Language Learners (ELL).
 Since 1998, California has done away with a single standard for bilingual education and has instead put ELL students in a wide variety of English Immersion classes.
 It is then up to each school district, and each particular school to tailor programs for ELL students.

 After recess, a dozen third graders sat in a half-hour English refresher class.
 Half of them practiced spelling out loud while the other half were at computers with headphones on.
 Technology has been an important tool for teachers like Terri Martinson, who has taught at Thurgood Marshall for 22 years.

 “For 30 minutes every day, they go on the computer and it’s personalized for them," she said.
 "That has been a huge help for us."

 But not all these English Learners in this class were kids from immigrant backgrounds.